949.867.4496 Appointment

 What Non-Surgical Alternatives are There to a Gynecomastia?

 Adjusting diet and incorporating regular exercise are the most accessible non-surgical options.
 Reducing overall body fat through a balanced diet and consistent workout routine helps decrease fat tissue in the chest area.
 It may not eliminate excess glandular tissue, but it can reduce its prominence.
+Patients with excess fatty tissue or pseudogynecomastia may see improvement with weight loss, as shedding extra pounds can specifically target the fatty component of enlarged male breasts.
+For many, these lifestyle changes can make a noticeable difference over time, especially when combined with other healthy habits.

 Though there is no FDA-approved medication specifically for gynecomastia, some medications can help balance hormones.
 Anti-estrogens and testosterone replacement therapy may be prescribed under medical supervision.